Kaia15/python-tutorials/concurrency/general.md

 #### GIL (Global Interpreter Lock)
+- Threads are generally 'lighter' than processes, and can be created, destroyed, and switched between faster than processes.
+They are normally preferred for taking advantage of multicore systems.
+However, multithreading with Python has a key limitation: the Global Interpreter Lock (GIL).
+For various reasons (a quick web search will turn up copious discussion, not to say argument, over why this exists and whether it's a good idea), **Python is implemented in such a way that only one thread can be accessing the interpreter at a time.
+This means only one thread can be running Python code at a time**.
+This almost means that you don't take any advantage of parallel processing at all.
+The exceptions are few but important: **while a thread is waiting for IO (for you to type something, say, or for something to come in the network), Python releases the GIL so other threads can run**.

 ##### What is GIL
+- **Global Interpreter Lock** ensures that **only one thread executes Python bytecode at a time**
 ##### GIL's role in blocking threads
+- Because of its property, we prefer to use `threading` for I/O tasks, and Python will release GIL for those tasks to implement parallelism (context switch).
+For CPU-bound tasks, we should not use `threading` (multithreading) due to the limitation of GIL.
+Instead, we will use `multiprocessing` (explained later on) to allow each process to have its own GIL and not be blocked by others.

 #### Multi-threading vs Multi-processing
 - Multi-processes in separate cores: